-The financial statements have been prepared under historical cost convention except for investment properties and financial assets at fair value through profit or loss and available-for-sale financial assets which are stated at fair values.
+The financial statements have been prepared under historical cost convention except for financial assets at fair value through profit or loss, investment properties including in assets classified as held for sale and available-for-sale financial assets which are stated at fair values.
 The measurement bases are fully described in the accounting policies below.